Adwait1997/RRT-Q_learning-path-planning/README.md

 # RRT-RAPID
-This repository has the python bindings for RRT-Q(2d) and RRT-RAPID(3D) algorithms.
+This repository has the python bindings for RRT-Q(2d).